Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/Release_Validation/03_01_Successful_Build.md

     ![gitlab-cicd](assets/gitlab_cicd_pipeline.png)

 2. The following stages and jobs can be observed:
-    1. Stage `Configure-dynatrace`
+    1. Stage `Build and Initialize`
-       1. Job `1-monaco-infra`, `2-monaco-staging`, `3-monaco-srg`, `4-monaco-prod` : applies the relevant Dynatrace configuration that is stored in the `monaco` folder within the repository
+       1. Job `Build Image` that builds the image with a selected build ID (e.g. 1, 2, 3, 4) before running the pipeline
-       2. Job `5-monaco-sleep`, `6-monaco-staging-dt-event`, `6-monaco-prod-dt-event` : sends events to notify that the respective configurations are applied to Dynatrace staging and production environments.
+       2. Job `Configure DT Infra - Monaco` that applies the infrastructure-related Dynatrace configurations to both staging and production Dynatrace environments.
+Configurations are stored in the `monaco/infrastructure` folder within the repository.
-          A sleep job is needed to give Dynatrace some time to tag host according to current config before sending the config event
     2. Stage `Deploy-staging`
+       1. Job `1-Configure DT Staging - Monaco` that configures the Dynatrace staging environment with the application and workflow related configurations that are stored in the `monaco/app` and `monaco/srg` folders within the repository.
+          A sleep is needed to give Dynatrace some time to tag host according to current config before sending the config event
+       2. Job `2-Send DT Config Event Staging` that sends events to notify that the respective configurations are applied to Dynatrace staging environment
-       1. Job `deployment-staging` that deploys the simplenodeservice application using helm in the staging environment
+       3. Job `3-Deploy App Staging` that deploys the simplenodeservice application using helm in the staging environment
-       2. Job `dynatrace_deploy_event_staging` that sends a Deployment Event to Dynatrace indicating the act of deployment took place
+       4. Job `4-Send DT Deploy Event Staging` that sends a Deployment Event to Dynatrace indicating the act of deployment took place in the staging environment
-    3. Stage `Test` contains one job, `run-tests` that leverages Locust to send multiple requests to the application to test the performance.
+    3. Stage `Test` contains one job, `Run Tests` that leverages Locust to send multiple requests to the application to test the performance.
 The configuration of the tests can be found in the `locust` folder within the repository
-    4. Stage `Validate-release` contains a job `srg-release-validation` which performs the Release Validation using Dynatrace Site Reliability Guardian.
+    4. Stage `Validate Release` contains a job `Validate Release with SRG` which performs the Release Validation using Dynatrace Site Reliability Guardian.
 If this job is completed successfully, it will promote the release to the production environment.
 In the "fail" case, it will stop the pipeline
-    5. Stage `Deploy-production`
+    5. Stage `Deploy Production`
+       1. Job `1-Configure DT Production - Monaco` that configures the Dynatrace production environment with the application related configurations that are stored in the `monaco/app` folder within the repository.
+          A sleep is needed to give Dynatrace some time to tag host according to current config before sending the config event
+       2. Job `2-Send DT Config Event Production` that sends events to notify that the respective configurations are applied to Dynatrace production environment
-       1. Job `deployment-production` that deploys the simplenodeservice application using helm in the production environment in case the Validate-release stage is successfully completed.
+       3. Job `3-Deploy App Production` that deploys the simplenodeservice application using helm in the production environment
-       2. Job `dynatrace_deploy_event_production` that sends a Deployment Event to Dynatrace indicating the act of deployment took place
+       4. Job `4-Send DT Deploy Event Production` that sends a Deployment Event to Dynatrace indicating the act of deployment took place in the production environment
-    6. Stage `Cleanup` contains a job `cleanup-monaco` that removes the configurations applied to Dynatrace for this demo activity via Monaco
+    6. Stage `Cleanup` contains a job `Cleanup DT Configs - Monaco` that removes the configurations applied to Dynatrace staging and production environments for this demo activity via Monaco

+   > Note: Dynatrace staging and production environments are the same for this demo activity.
+The best practice is to have a separate Dynatrace environments for staging and production requirements.

 3. By clicking on each job within the pipeline, it is possible to observe the logs of that execution

 4. The `.gitlab-ci.yml` file contains the definition of the above steps